 Many health insurance coverage includes thyroid testing, especially if your doctor requests it based on your symptoms and health condition.
 However, you may be required to pay the copay.
 By calling your insurance provider directly, you may confirm your coverage and if thyroid testing is covered by your health plan.

-Who should get a thyroid test in St. Albans?
+Who should get a thyroid test in Paris?

 Anyone experiencing signs of an underactive or overactive thyroid should get a thyroid test.
 Underactive thyroid symptoms include weight gain, constipation, and irregular menstrual periods (hypothyroidism).
 An overactive thyroid can cause weight loss, a rapid heart rate, and anxiety (hyperthyroidism).
 Talk to your doctor about obtaining a thyroid test if you have one or more of these symptoms.